Ismo Leikola: Comedic style

 Leikola uses his outsider's point of view to find humor in ordinary things.
-Humor often has philosophical and science-based subtext or analyzes the Finnish and English languages.
+His humor often has philosophical and science-based subtext or analyzes the Finnish and English languages.
 Leikola has mentioned that he is interested in the great questions of life as well as logic, the absence of logic, and the dismantling of concepts.
-Early on Leikola noticed his fondness for puns and parodies when reading Mad magazines.
+Early on, Leikola noticed his fondness for puns and parodies when reading Mad magazines.
 Leikola has also stated that he has always admired American comedian George Carlin, who drew inspiration for his comedy from the analysis of language.

 Career in writing and music

 Leikola has written and co-written sketches and jokes for TV, and a play for theatre.
 In 2013, Leikola wrote Saikkua kiitos (Sick leave, Please) revue along with the actor Kalle Pylvänäinen.
 The revue toured in different theaters in Finland and received a sequel in 2017 called Lisää saikkua, kiitos!
 (More sick leave, Please!) tour.
 Leikola composed and wrote lyrics for the music in the revue.
 He wrote the lyrics for the third part of the revue.

 Together with his ex-wife Angelika Leikola, Leikola has written a book Suo, Kuokka ja Hollywood about their life in the United States.
 The book was published in March 2021 in Finnish.
 In February 2021, Leikola announced that the couple is writing a new English-language version of the book.
-Angelika and Ismo Leikola divorced in 2021 but they still work together and are very good friends.

 Leikola performs comedic songs with his band Muusikot.
 In 2015, the band members included professional musicians Richard Murto, Jussi Turunen, and Marko Jansson.

 Personal life

 At the end of 2015, Leikola moved to Los Angeles together with his wife Angelika, who also doubles as his co-writer.
-Ismo and Angelika divorced in 2021 but they still work together and are good friends.
+They divorced in 2021 but they still work together and are good friends.

 Works

-Released DVDs and singles (comedy songs)
+DVDs

 Leikola filmed three DVD specials from 2008 to 2016.